-Continuing to work towards Waterloo's HeForShe IMPACT commitments and gender equity on campus, we are proud to establish the University of Waterloo Gender Equity Research Grants.
-This is a new initiative that offers eight grants of up to $10,000 each to support research investigating or addressing gender equity, with preference given to projects that advance Waterloo's three IMPACT 10x10x10 commitments or of demonstrated relevance to the University of Waterloo.
+Continuing to work toward Waterloo's HeForShe IMPACT commitments and gender equity on campus, we are proud to establish the University of Waterloo Gender Equity Research Grants.
+This initiative offers grants of up to $10,000 each to support research investigating or addressing gender equity, with preference given to projects that advance Waterloo's three IMPACT 10x10x10 commitments or of demonstrated relevance to the University of Waterloo.

 Funds available: Individual grants of up to $10,000 will be funded

 The University of Waterloo is part of the United Nations Women’s HeForShe campaign, a global effort that invites men and boys to work with women and girls, as equal partners, in advancing gender equity.
 As part of the campaign, the UN Women launched the 10x10x10 IMPACT framework, which involves 10 corporations, 10 governments, and 10 universities.